jamesr1775/MS-Project-One/README.md

 - The [Contact Page](https://github.com/jamesr1775/MS-Project-One/blob/master/contact.html) provides the customer with the stores location, opening times, a contact form and other relevant contact information.

 ### Features Left to Implement
-- A Basket and ability to order from the website
+- A Basket and ability to order from the website.
 - Create your own donut flavour from a list of options.
 - A Subscription service / offer using a modal.